TIA and Minor Stroke

 People sometimes found it hard to get health professionals to take them seriously.
 When Mike experienced his TIA he saw a locum GP who was part of the ‘on call service’ but instead of treating him urgently the locum doctor just told him to go and see his GP the next day.
 Michelle visited the GP several times before she had a major stroke, with symptoms that in retrospect were diagnosed as TIAs, but the GP diagnosed anxiety and neuralgia and she felt she wasn’t being listened to.
 Sometimes negative experiences like this could make people feel reluctant to consult their GP.

-Michelle said "it was hard trying to get the doctor to listen that it wasn't anxiety problems
+Michelle said 'it was hard trying to get the doctor to listen that it wasn't anxiety problems - I was really upset.'

-Michelle said "it was hard trying to get the doctor to listen that it wasn't anxiety problems
+Michelle said 'it was hard trying to get the doctor to listen that it wasn't anxiety problems - I was really upset.'

 Age at interview: 28